By: Wallis Ausing

 Minong Dam Update

-The repairs on the Minong Dam started on April 2013.
-Water had to be taken out so the cement wouldn’t ruin, which then came down five feet.
-The Cranberry came down too.
-The DNR stated that “anglers should use extra caution on the ice” so no one falls through the ice.
+The repairs on the Minong Dam started on April, 2013.
+Water had to be taken out so the cement wouldn’t be ruined.
+After that the water came down five feet.
+The Cranberry Dam came down too.
 The cost of the dam repair was 1.1 million.
-The WI DNR gave $400,000 and Dahlberg Light and Power gave $100,000 to help with the repairs.
+The WI DNR gave $400,000 and Dahlberg Light and Power gave $100,000 in donations to help with the repairs.
 Property owners have to pay a special assessment.

 The dam was reopened so water could start to fill the lake again.
 The water level rose at a rate of two inches a day.
 The DNR said that they can only come up six inches a day.
 As of April 13, 2014, it was a foot below the normal water level.
 The water comes up from Nelson Lake near Hayward all the way to the Minong Flowage.
 It will also come up because of the spring thaw.